Axminster Rural

 Further traffic ops will be planned throughout the year.

-To reduce and target ASB in the community the East Devon Neighbourhood team work with partner agencies such as East Devon Council, local schools, local shops, pubs, and Highways.
+To reduce and target ASB in the community the East Devon Neighbourhood team work with partner agencies such as East Devon District Council, local schools, local shops, pubs, and Devon Highways.

 Further reports of ASB cycling have been received and we will continue to proactively police those who cycle dangerously on the roads in and around Axminster.

-The Axminster Neighbourhood Team are conducting a visible presence in the rural community to offer reassurance and crime prevention.
+As part of our commitment to engaging with rural communities the team has visited every parish within its patch and carried out village walk abouts as well as police surgeries at village halls.
 The aim is to improve connectivity with the rural communities and provide education to users of our beautiful countryside.
 This includes attending rural events to gain knowledge about the issues effecting the rural communities and to offer the crime prevention advice.

-Rural engagement took place at MUSBURY, ALL SAINTS and HAWKCHURCH in January with officers visiting each location, conducting foot patrol and spending time speaking to residents.
+Rural engagement took place at SHUTE and STOCKLAND in JUNE with officers visiting each location, conducting foot patrol and spending time speaking to residents and parish councillors.
+We also attended a recent MUSBURY PARISH COUNCIL MEETING.

 Further rural engagement to take place throughout the year.